 When Transparency Fails: Bias and Financial Incentives in Ridesharing Platforms

 Passenger discrimination in transportation systems is a well-documented phenomenon.
 With the advent and success of ridesharing platforms, such as Lyft, Uber and Via, there has been hope that discrimination against under-represented minorities may be reduced.
-However, early evidence has suggested the existance of bias in ridesharing platforms.
+However, early evidence has suggested the existence of bias in ridesharing platforms.
 Several platforms responded by reducing operational transparency through the removal of information about the rider's gender and race from the ride request presented to drivers.
-However, following this change, bias may still manifest after a request is accepted, at which point the rider's picture is displayed, through driver cancelation.
-Our primary research question is to what extent a rider's gender, race, and perception of support for lesbian, gay, bisexual, and transgender (LGBT) rights impact cancelation rates on ridesharing platforms.
+However, following this change, bias may still manifest after a request is accepted, at which point the rider's picture is displayed, through driver cancellation.
+Our primary research question is to what extent a rider's gender, race, and perception of support for lesbian, gay, bisexual, and transgender (LGBT) rights impact cancellation rates on ridesharing platforms.
 We investigate this through a large field experiment using a major ridesharing platform in North America.
 By manipulating rider names and profile pictures, we observe drivers' patterns of behavior in accepting and canceling rides.
 Our results confirm that bias at the ride request stage has been eliminated.
-However, at the cancelation stage, racial and LGBT biases are persistent, while biases related to gender appear to have been eliminated.
+However, at the cancellation stage, racial and LGBT biases are persistent, while biases related to gender appear to have been eliminated.
 We also explore whether dynamic pricing moderates (through increased pay to drivers) or exacerbates (by signaling that there are many riders, allowing drivers to be more selective) these biases.
 We find a moderating effect of peak pricing, with consistently lower biased behavior.